adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild2.md

 ---
 layout: default
-title: How to open a Trados translation memory file (.sdltm) in MemoQ
+title: How to open a Trados translation memory file in MemoQ
 parent: Trados files in MemoQ
 nav_order: 3
 grand_parent: User guide
 ---

-# How to open a Trados translation memory file (.sdltm) in MemoQ
+# How to open a Trados translation memory file (.sdltm) in MemoQ Translator Pro 9.10

 1. Open MemoQ Translator Pro.